 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, radiologic technologists in general held approximately 194,790 jobs in 2012 (www.bls.gov).
-Computed tomography technologists in particular earned between $41,517 and $74,426 per year in 2013, according to PayScale.com.
+According to the U.S. Bureau of Labor Statistics, radiologic technologists in general held 210,500 jobs in 2018 (www.bls.gov).
+Computed tomography technologists in particular earned an average salary of $62,194 per year, according to PayScale.com, September 2019 data.

 Graduates must gain primary certification by the ARRT before they can even begin a certificate program in computed tomography.
 They can gain primary certification by completing programs in radiography, sonography, or nuclear medicine and then successfully take an examination offered by ARRT.
 Once students have completed an additional accredited certificate program in computed tomography, they are eligible to gain the post-primary certification of CT technologists from ARRT.

 In computed tomography (CT) certificate programs, students learn about main subjects, such as human science, imaging protocols, pathology, and safety procedures.